sanctuuary/APE_readthedocs/docs/basics/gettingstarted.rst

     git clone https://github.com/sanctuuary/APE_UseCases.git

-Download the latest version of `APE-<version>-executable.jar <https://repo.maven.apache.org/maven2/io/github/sanctuuary/APE/1.0.1/APE-1.0.1-executable.jar>`_ and add it to the root of the project (``~/git/APE_UseCases``).
+Download the latest version of `APE-1.0.2-executable.jar <https://repo.maven.apache.org/maven2/io/github/sanctuuary/APE/1.0.2/APE-1.0.2-executable.jar>`_ and add it to the root of the project (``~/git/APE_UseCases``).
 Navigate to the root of the project and execute the jar with an argument that is a (relative) path to the configuration file.